8ft0/study-guide/docs/linux/running/linux-process.md

    pkill <process-name>
    ```

-By using this cheat sheet, new starters can efficiently manage processes on a Linux system, ensuring proper control over system resources and processes.
+By using this study sheet, new starters can efficiently manage processes on a Linux system, ensuring proper control over system resources and processes.